jltovar/sage_decoy-free/README.md

 ### 2.1 Augmented Ensemble Scoring

 To reduce dependence on any single statistical assumption, the decoy-free workflow employs a **consensus ensemble** of four distinct estimators.
-The final significance is derived by combining their outputs using the **Harmonic Mean P-value (HMP)**, which is robust to correlation between tests.
+The final significance (P-value) is derived by combining outputs from the first three models (Moments, MLE, Lower-Order) using the **Harmonic Mean P-value (HMP)**.
+The fourth model (MSFDR) is used to calculate the Posterior Error Probability (PEP), providing a robust, data-driven measure of local FDR that informs the final score.

 1.  **Method of Moments (Gumbel)**
     - Fits a Gumbel distribution to noise scores (ranks 2+) using empirical mean and variance.